Species of Thailand

 The snake eats small prey that live in its habitat, such as frogs and small fish, and it specializes in crabs, hence its name.
 Like other homalopsines, F. leucobalia bears live young.

-This article uses material from the Wikipedia released under the Creative Commons Attribution-Share-Alike Licence 3.0.
-Please see license details for photos in photo by-lines.
+This article uses material from Wikipedia released under the Creative Commons Attribution-Share-Alike Licence 3.0.
+Eventual photos shown in this page may or may not be from Wikipedia, please see the license details for photos in photo by-lines.

 Scientific classification